nat-n/poethepoet/docs/guides/global_tasks.rst

 .. tip::

-  This document suggests calling your alias `egdar` — because it's a pun... but you can use any alternative name you fancy.
+  This document suggests calling your alias `edgar` — because it's a pun... but you can use any alternative name you fancy.

 The project at ``~/.poethepoet`` can be a regular poetry project including dependencies or just a file with tasks.